Privacy & Cookies Policy

 When you visit our website, our systems will log a record of your visit in our server logs, and typically this record will include the technical ‘IP’ address that is associated with your device and the browser type and version that you are using.

 Such server logs are extremely common practice, and are used to monitor technical resources, monitor high-level server activity, and importantly to detect and prevent malicious or fraudulent activity on our systems.
 This data can also be used, if required, to diagnose reports of technical issues.
-The storage of IP addresses, allow us to identify patterns of behaviour (such as repeated malicious attempts to access a system).
+The storage of IP addresses, allows us to identify patterns of behaviour (such as repeated malicious attempts to access a system).

 IP addresses, in and of themselves, do not allow us in any way to identify you as an individual, especially given that it is very common for IP addresses to be dynamically allocated by your service provider, and will therefore often routinely change.